-9. Select which of the broad Habitat Types from the drop-down menu fits best with your survey site, and include details such as plant species or more specific habitat category(s).
-Click Yes, No, or Suspect, for each of the seven land Management practices and enter any optional Habitat Management Notes, elaborating on your knowledge of how the site is managed).
+Select the broad Habitat Type from the drop-down menu that best fits your survey site, and include details such as plant species or other descriptions under Habitat Type Notes.
+Click Yes, No, or Suspect, for each of the seven land Management practices and enter any optional Habitat Management Notes, elaborating on your knowledge of how the site is managed.